rnhc1000/leetcode/README.md

-## LeetCode Challenge75 - @Ricardo Ferreira
+## LeetCode - @Ricardo Ferreira
 The only way to keep your game at a very high level is being challenged every day.
 Nice source of coding challenges at https://leetcode.com Let's dive into it!
 ## _Tools_
-- Java 17
+- Java 21
 - IntelliJ Community Edition
+- Gradle

 ## _Table of contents_
 - [LeetCode Challenge75 - @Ricardo Ferreira](#leetcode-challenge75---ricardo-ferreira)